 The Content-Type header field is used to specify the nature of the data in the body of an entity, by giving type and subtype identifiers, and by providing auxiliary information that may be required for certain types.
 After the type and subtype names, the remainder of the header field is simply a set of parameters, specified in an attribute/value notation.
 The set of meaningful parameters differs for the different types.
+In particular, there are NO globally-meaningful parameters that apply to all content-types.
+Global mechanisms are best addressed, in the MIME model, by the definition of additional Content- header fields.
 The ordering of parameters is not significant.
 Among the defined parameters is a "charset" parameter by which the character set used in the body may be declared.
 Comments are allowed in accordance with RFC 822 rules for structured header fields.